linh-nguyenngo/applied-k-clustering-analysis/README.md

 Label 4: Very few neighborhoods fall to this cluster.
 The neighborhoods belonging to this cluster are popular for having Grocery store, candy store, baby store, park, restaurant, Athletic&Sports, cafe.

 ## Recommendation
-We see that neighborhoods of Label2 has a lot of foreign cuisine restaurants.
+We see that neighborhoods of Label 2 has a lot of foreign cuisine restaurants.
 So opening a restaurant here will face high competition.
-Also, neighborhoods of Label1 Downtown toronto provides for some recreational places such as Gyms, Parks, yoga studio, dance studio etc , so there is opportunity for the restaurant to attract customers.
+Also, neighborhoods of Label 1 Downtown toronto provides for some recreational places such as Gyms, Parks, yoga studio, dance studio etc , so there is opportunity for the restaurant to attract customers.
 Also by looking at the venues of Label3 of Downtown Toronto it seems like it is nearby airport, so opening a restaurant here is ok but not the best option.